signalfx/apmworkshop/apm/java/README.md

 #### Step #4 Traces / services will now be viewable in the APM dashboard

 A new service takes about 90 seconds to register for the first time, and then all data will be available in real time.

-Additionally span IDs will print in the terminal where flask-server.py is running.
+Additionally the requests made by Java will print in the terminal where flask-server.py is running.
 You can use `ctrl-c` to stop the requests and server any time.

 You should now see a new Java requests service alongside the Python one.